yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 when gender is not clear we give the priority to “his”.

-# # RULE 111: Use of “fewer” and “less”: “Fewer” is used with Countable subjects.
+# RULE 111: Use of “fewer” and “less”: “Fewer” is used with Countable subjects.

 “Less” is used with Uncountable subjects.

-## Examples
+Examples:-
 No less than 50 students completed the work.
 [Incorrect]
 No fewer than 50 students completed